Laser Spectroscopy for the Study of Exotic Nuclei: Laser spectroscopy techniques

 \subsubsection{Collinear laser spectroscopy with LIF detection}

-Figure~\ref{fig:fig4.3} presents an illustration of the main components of the currently-used CLS setup in which a laser beam is superimposed along the ion beam path.
+Figure~\ref{fig:fig4.3} presents an illustration of the main components of current CLS setups in which a laser beam is superimposed along the ion beam path.

-\textbf{Charge-exchange process:} For the majority of elements, the best-suited transitions for HFS measurements exist in the neutral atomic system.
+\textbf{Charge-exchange process:} For the majority of elements, the best-suited transitions for HFS spectrum measurements exist in the neutral atomic system.
 In these cases, the ion beam needs to be neutralized before it can interact with the laser light.
 Neutralization of the singly charged ions into atoms is usually realized in-flight by passing them through a charge-exchange cell filled with an alkali-metal vapor.
-The most commonly used alkali metals are sodium or potassium.
+The most commonly used alkali metals are sodium and potassium.
 At different CLS experimental setups worldwide, two main designs of charge-exchange cell, which differ in their geometry, are used; a horizontal design as shown in Fig.~\ref{fig:fig4.3}~\cite{COLLAPS1,BRIF-CLS,VITO2} and a vertical one~\cite{BECOLA,CFBS}.
-Further details can be found in Refs.~\cite{COLLAPS1,BRIF-CLS,VITO2,BECOLA,CFBS}.

 \textbf{Doppler tuning:} In a CLS experiment, a convenient alternative to scanning the laser frequency directly to measure the HFS spectrum of a particular species is to instead alter the incoming ion beam velocity.
 In this approach, the laser frequency remains fixed and is stabilized using an external reference cell and/or a high-precision wavelength meter.
 Changing the ion beam velocity therefore changes the frequency experienced by the atoms or ions in their rest frame due to the changing Doppler shift.
 In a collinear (or anti-collinear) geometry, the Doppler-shifted laser frequency experienced by the ion or atom beam with a varying total kinetic energy $E$ is